 Improving the quality and access of healthcare and making Latvia a more attractive place for healthcare and life science companies to invest is closely linked and we, as AmCham, should explore ways how to help accomplish these higher-level goals.
 Members are working on several important improvements required in the Healthcare system of Latvia, including promoting efficiency, transparency and digitalization.

-Based on our vision statement on Vision statement on Latvian healthcare, this year the AmCham Healthcare work group is focusing on carrying out five projects:
+Based on our vision statement on Vision statement on Latvian healthcare, this year the AmCham Healthcare work group decided to focus on carrying out five projects:

 Each of those projects is led by a smaller work group.
 Read more and sign up for projects